East Asian Studies and Chinese Studies Faculty

-Craig Benjamin, Associate Professor of History, The Frederik Meijer Honors College.
+Craig Benjamin, Professor of History, The Frederik Meijer Honors College.
 B.A. & Ph.D., Macquarie University.
-Research interest: ancient central Asia, ancient Inner Eurasia, world history, big history.
+Research interests: ancient central Asia, ancient Inner Eurasia, world history, big history.

 Wei Gu, Assistant Professor of Education, B.A., Nanjing University, China; M.Ed., Ph.D., The Pennsylvania State University.
 Research interests: elementary teacher education, comparative education.

 Sufen Lai, Professor of English.
 B.A., Tunghai University; M.A., Ph.D., University of Illinois.
 Teaches classical literature and mythology in a comparative context; trained in comparative literature, particularly East-West relations.

 Yan Liang, Associate Professor of Modern Languages and Literatures.
 B.A., Nankai University; M.A., Peking University; Ph.D., University of California, Santa Barbara.
 Research interests: Late Imperial Chinese literature, vernacular fiction, and Chinese popular culture.